 Frenship ISD is committed to providing a premier learning environment for all students.
 Teachers take pride in meeting the needs of every student to empower them to reach their potential.

-Students in Face-to-Face Learning will attend school in person through the traditional model five days a week and will follow the typical daily schedule.
+Students in Face-to-Face Learning attend school in person through the traditional model five days a week and follow the typical daily schedule.
 Frenship will automatically schedule your student into the course requests they made earlier in the year.
 If your student would like to make changes, the District will follow the normal schedule change guidelines.
 Contact the campus counselor for information on the process.

 Will there be changes to dropping off and picking up students?